DTAJ095/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 Script 10: Write a script that displays the result of BREATH to the power LOVE

 Script 11: Write a script that converts a number from base 2 to base 10.

+Script 12: Create a script that prints all possible combinations of two letters, except oo.